Potheri railway station

 Potheri railway station is one of the railway stations of the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway Network.
 It serves the neighbourhood of Potheri, a suburb of Chennai.
 It is situated at a distance of 43 km from Chennai Beach junction and is located on NH 45 in Potheri, with an elevation of 45 m above sea level.
 The station also serves the Livestock Research Station, Kattupakkam and SRM Institute of Science and Technology.

 History

 The lines at the station were electrified on 9 January 1965, with the electrification of the Tambaram—Chengalpattu section.

+The station

+Platforms

+There are a total of 3 platforms and 3 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.